 Speaking of parameters, drag-and-drop Leadboxes now allow you to populate hidden fields via URL parameters—just look for the URL Mapping field inside your Leadbox settings to use this option.

 This is literally a very small update: 16 or 32 pixels square, to be precise.

 You can now enhance your branding across your landing pages by uploading your own favicon.
 (You know, the only thing you can see in your browser tab when you have 23 tabs open.
 Not that I’d know anything about that.)
 By default, it’s the Leadpages logo, but you can use any 16px or 32px square PNG or ICO file as your favicon.

 Just navigate to the Page Styles tab and you can upload a custom favicon for each Leadpage.

 Now, if you’re already a Leadpages member, these updates might not be news to you.
 We announce updates like these on the notifications screen inside the drag-and-drop builder every week.
 (Still, I hope this post helps put these new features into context and give you some ideas for using them.)

-If you haven’t joined Leadpages—or it’s been a while since you were a member—you can click below to get started and check these features out (with our 30-day money-back guarantee, of course):
+If you haven’t joined Leadpages—or it’s been a while since you were a member—you can click below to get started and check these features out:

 Jump in, explore, and convert!